Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Idaho does not impose state-level drone registration separate from FAA requirements.
-FAA registration is required for all drones over 250g.
-Ada County requires FAA registration for all drones regardless of weight.
+Idaho does not require separate state-level drone registration.
+FAA registration is required for drones over 250 grams.
+However, Ada County (including Boise) requires FAA registration for ALL drones regardless of weight under Ordinance No. 883.

-Not required by state law.
-Insurance is recommended for commercial operations and required by some commercial clients.
+Insurance not required by state law, but recommended for commercial operations and required by some universities (Boise State).

 6